5 stars

 • Bachelor of Engineering (BEng, BE, BASc)

-Proof of enrollment (e.g., a valid letter of acceptance or transcript) must be provided.
+Proof of enrollment (e.g., a valid letter of acceptance or transcript) must be provided by a designated educational institution.

 3. Dependent Children